About Calm & Connection Physiotherapy – Sale, Victoria

 Bachelor of Physiotherapy (Charles Sturt University) and Post Graduate Certificate in Pelvic Floor and Continence Physiotherapy (University of Melbourne)

 After graduating from university I entered the world of sports physiotherapy where I enjoyed working on the South Coast of NSW for 5 years.
-As I began to specialise in clients who suffered from chronic pain, I found myself exploring the mind-body connection, and how the mind can greatly influence our health and wellbeing.
+As I began to focus on clients who suffered from chronic pain, I found myself exploring the mind-body connection, and how the mind can greatly influence our health and well being.
 A developing passion for women’s health led me to complete my post graduate studies in pelvic floor and continence physiotherapy.
 Together with my experience in Pilates, core stability and mindfulness, I was able to bring a re-energised, evidence based approach to treating clients with a range of conditions.

 I have been blessed enough to experience the wonder of pregnancy and childbirth, giving birth to my beautiful daughter in early 2016.
 My experience has given me a new found empathy for my clients, and further fuelled my passion in pelvic floor physiotherapy.